 The birth of Hynde’s daughter Natalie Rae ultimately proved a fitting metaphor for the state of the Pretenders — to the point that the album ended up deriving its title from the fact that both she and the band were ‘Learning to Crawl.’
 But if the process behind the scenes was sometimes painful, the band’s rebirth proved a far smoother experience, with the album rising to No. 5 on the chart while spinning off a trio of Top 40 singles and selling more than a million copies before the end of 1984.

-Unfortunately, the band’s continued success failed to cement the Pretenders’ lineup; following ‘Learning to Crawl,’ Hynde let go of Chambers, and the group entered a long period of flux, with a rotating cast of session players joining her for the albums leading up to 1994′s ‘Last of the Independents.’
-Chambers’ return for that album helped restore some stability to the band, and although they’ve recorded rather sporadically in the years since, releasing four albums in a 20-year span, they’re still together — crawling one step at a time.
+Unfortunately, the band’s continued success failed to cement the Pretenders’ lineup.
+Following ‘Learning to Crawl,’ Hynde let go of Chambers, and the group entered a decade of flux, with a rotating cast of session players until Chambers’ return for 1994′s ’Last of the Independents’ helped restore some stability to the band.